eclipse-langium/langium-website/hugo/content/guides/keywords-as-identifiers/_index.md

 weight: 300
 ---

-Langium treats keywords like `var`, `const` or `function` as keyword tokens, even at unintended locations according to your grammar.
+As you write your grammar, you will add keywords such as `var`, `get` or `function` to improve the readability of your language and to add structure.
-Additionally, these strings are always highlighted as _keyword_ (in blue in this guide, while other text is white) whenever they are used.
+These _keywords_ get a special keyword highlighting whenever they are used, by default even at unintended locations according to your grammar, and are handled separately from other terminals such as names, identifiers, numbers and so on.
-Summarizing, these keywords cannot be used as values for names, identifiers or other properties by default and need to be explicitly enabled.
+You will quickly notice that a function such as `function get()` will lead to parser errors by default, as `get` is identified as keyword and not as identifier.
-This guide explains how to do that.
+This guide is all about how to explicitly enable these keywords (highlighted in blue) to be supported as identifiers (highlighted in white) as well.

 Let's look at the "hello-world" example in the [playground](https://langium.org/playground?grammar=OYJwhgthYgBAEgUwDbIPYHU0mQEwFD6IB2ALiAJ6wCyauKAXPrC7ABQAOiIAzmsTwDUAXgAK3PsVgAfWKESJSAS2LAhwgOIgFy1QEoAVAG5C43vyatYAci7ni12MUiJhASQAiJ-Fp0rglqzWSKhojnaSwgDaZpIMngC6NgCE1t4AFkq49FKk3BAqYMiwGADKDLAA9AA6QpUmeSAFzsWeFZVRAPpgALQAXgCCPQBaCVHVAO6dCQb1hJnZJLCNzUU0ADKdAMIA8tTUAKIAcgAq7dU1BuM81aUzAPzVBhdzCznL%2BYXFpZu7%2B8dnKoXC5RAB61WI1RAMzmQA&content=A4UwTgzg9gdgBAKQIYxAKABIgDbaolEAQjTVElji1yjSA) or as a new local project created with `yo langium` (for details, how to set up your first Langium project, read [getting started](/docs/getting-started/)):